nixworks/public/news/2010/02/7/README.md

 ##### New Orleans Saints
 ### [New Orleans Saints beat the Indianapolis Colts 31-17 to win Super Bowl XLIV. ](/news/2010/02/7/new-orleans-saints-beat-the-indianapolis-colts-31-17-to-win-super-bowl-xliv.md)
-_Context: Super Bowl XLIV, Indianapolis Colts, New Orleans Saints_
+_Context: Indianapolis Colts, New Orleans Saints, Super Bowl XLIV_

 ##### Laura Chinchilla
 ### [Laura Chinchilla is elected President of Costa Rica, the first woman to take the office, following the 2010 general election. ](/news/2010/02/7/laura-chinchilla-is-elected-president-of-costa-rica-the-first-woman-to-take-the-office-following-the-2010-general-election.md)